Expanding Caregiver Resources

 Friday, July 14, 2017

 After our Director of Memory Support Jennifer Holcomb wrote You Are Not Alone on this blog, almost two years ago, the importance of her activities specifically geared towards caregivers continued to increase significantly.
 The Early Stage Support Group, which she created in collaboration with Hanover Hospital and the Alzheimer’s Association was such a success that it has become a twice-a-year tradition.
-This coming fall, the 8-session series will start on September 18 and continue until November 6.
-Registration is open until September 8 for this free yet invaluable training.
+This coming spring, the 8-session series will start on March 12, 2018.
+Registration is required.

 Many of the Early Stage Support Group graduates turned into a close-knit group of friends and expressed a wish to get together again on a regular basis.
 Jenn created the popular Memory Café for this purpose, and the group continues to meet regularly in various interesting locations.
 The companionship has been most beneficial for the individuals with the disease, and for their caregivers.